-(Last Updated on : 12/11/2014)
+(Last Updated on : 15/04/2017)

 Indian Puranic Villages are the origin point of the Indian social structure, its rules, norms and lifestyle.
 These villages

 , thus every household had certain divine prejudices.
 These beliefs were followed down across the generations to be instilled in the present society.
 The Indian Puranic villages reflected unity and solemn social practices.
 The traditional festivals

 Sarnath and its surrounding areas had been some of the prominent villages of Puranic India.
 These villages were considered of religious significance since then.

 Bhitora village, the site of the sage Bhrigu, was an important source of learning and the Bajpai family from Mauzmabad has played an important role in the development of this village.
 Famous for their grandeur and literary frame of mind, the people inhabiting Indian Puranic villages played a vital role in the formation of Indian society from its tender age.

 Rin Mochan Teertha in Rasina village of present Chandigarh finds mention in Vaman Purana, Brahma Purana and Matsya Purana.